 - Co-contributions are not mandatory, but strongly encouraged

-- Community programs are now also eligible in addition to infrastructure projects
+- Community programs are eligible in addition to infrastructure projects

 - Applications will be via a single stage process

-- Only Councils or Joint Organisations of Councils are now eligible to apply.
-Community groups may approach their Council to apply on their behalf for important community projects.
+- Only councils or Joint Organisations of Councils are eligible to apply.
+Community groups may approach their council to apply on their behalf for important community projects.